Noel-FGC/BBCF-Improvement-Mod/README.md

 ## Compiling and usage
 BBCF Improvement Mod is compiled using Visual Studio 2019 (toolset v142). <br>
-To compile, you should only need to load the sln file and compile as-is.
+To compile, you should only need to load the .sln file and compile as-is.
 No changes should be needed to the solution or source.<br>
 Copy the compiled binary, settings.ini, and palettes.ini files from the bin/ folder into the game's root folder.

 ## Compilation Requirements